pengi/discord-voicetools/README.md

 A channel with name "⏲ Waiting Room ⏲" will then have the stats channel name #stats-waiting-room

+Timezone can be configured for the channel setting the topic in the stats channel to include "tz:timezone", for example "tz:CET".
+The timezone should be a name recognizable by pytz library, and defaults to UTC

 Start the bot
 -------------